John Lancaster Spalding

-John Lancaster Spalding (June 2, 1840 – August 25, 1916) was an American author, poet, advocate for higher education, the first bishop of the Roman Catholic Diocese of Peoria from 1877 to 1908 and a co-founder of The Catholic University of America.
+John Lancaster Spalding (June 2, 1840 – August 25, 1916) was an American Catholic author, poet, advocate for higher education, the first bishop of Peoria in Illinois from 1877 to 1908.
+He was also a co-founder of the Catholic University of America in Washington D.C. and a co-creator of the Baltimore Catechism.
+Spalding was also a prolific writer on religion and education.

 Biography

 Early years

 John Spalding was born on June 2, 1840, in Lebanon, Kentucky.
-He graduated in 1856 from St. Mary's College in St. Mary's, Kentucky, which had been founded by William Byrne and George Elder.
-The Spaldings and the Elders were related by marriage, Thomas Elder having married Elizabeth Spalding.
-Elizabeth was the paternal aunt of Catherine Spalding, co-founder of the Sisters of Charity of Nazareth.
-Thomas and Elizabeth were the grandparents of William Henry Elder, Archbishop of Cincinnati.
+His uncle, Martin Spalding, was bishop of Louisville.
+He was also related to Mother Catherine Spalding, co-founder of the Sisters of Charity of Nazareth.

-John Spalding attended Mt.
-St. Mary College in Emmitsburg, Maryland briefly, before graduating in 1859 from Mount St. Mary's Seminary of the West in Cincinnati.
-His uncle, Martin Spalding, was bishop of Louisville, and arranged for him to attend the American College of the Immaculate Conception in Louvain, Belgium.
+Spalding graduated in 1856 from St. Mary's College in St. Mary's, Kentucky.
+He briefly attended Mt.
+St. Mary College in Emmitsburg, Maryland, then transferred to Mount St. Mary's Seminary of the West in Cincinnati, Ohio.
+He graduated form Mount St. Mary's in 1859.Martin Spalding then arranged for his nephew to attend the American College of the Immaculate Conception in Louvain, Belgium.